mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 to use for a variety
 of purposes.
 We can explore a few
-of them
 with our limited exposure
-to the full framework so far.
+to the complete Django Views framework so far.

 ## Out Of The Box Views

-I won't exhaustively cover all the class-based views because there are a lot of them.
+I won't exhaustively cover all the class-based views because there are many.
 Also,
 {{< web >}}
 if you're joining this article series